chinmayi-Porla/-Performance-Analysis-of-Trading-Strategies-Using-Data-Analytics/README.md

-# Performance Analysis of Tradig Strategies Using Data Analytics
+# Performance Analysis of Trading Strategies Using Data Analytics
 ### Overview
 This project analyzes trading performance data from a CSV file (OrdersReport.csv).
 It processes trading records, performs data cleaning, and generates statistical insights and visualizations to evaluate trading outcomes over a 28-day period.
 #Purpose